Sidecar Classic

 Formulas for the classic Sidecar vary by measurement and base spirit.
 Pick your poison depending upon sweetness level and fruited flavor.
-Make it with flavored brandy such as apricot (delicious) or bring in nut and spice notes with fine Calvados or Armagnac.
-Classic versions usually call for equal parts cognac/brandy, Cointreau and lemon juice with lemon twist (1:1:1).
-This ratio should be tweaked according to taste preference and quality of spirit on hand.
+Make it with flavored brandy such as apricot (which is delicious) or bring in nut and spice notes with fine Calvados or Armagnac.
+Classic versions of this recipe usually call for equal parts cognac/brandy, Cointreau and lemon juice with lemon twist (1:1:1).
+This ratio should be tweaked according to your taste preference and the quality of spirit on hand.

 1-3/4 ounces Cognac